If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Only three ghosts will turn edible, with the fourth changing direction.

-• The maze walls and all remaining dots turn invisible for the duration of the Pellet or item.
+• Beginning after the first intermission, the maze walls and all of the remaining dots turn invisible for the duration of the Power Pellet, making it harder to traverse the maze.

 (Source: The Arcade Flyer Archive, StrategyWiki)